awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

    sample-service  LoadBalancer   10.100.240.137   k8s-nlbsampl-nlbsampl-xxxxxxxxxx-xxxxxxxxxxxxxxxx.elb.region-code.amazonaws.com  80:32400/TCP   16h
    ```
 **Note**
-The values for *10\.100\.240\.137* and *xxxxxxxxxx*\-*xxxxxxxxxxxxxxxx* will be different than the example output \(they will be unique to your load balancer\) and *us\-west\-2* may be different for you, depending on which AWS Region that your cluster is in\.
+The values for `10.100.240.137` and `xxxxxxxxxx`\-*xxxxxxxxxxxxxxxx* will be different than the example output \(they will be unique to your load balancer\) and *us\-west\-2* may be different for you, depending on which AWS Region that your cluster is in\.

 1. Open the [Amazon EC2 AWS Management Console](https://console.aws.amazon.com/ec2)\.
 Select **Target Groups** \(under **Load Balancing**\) in the left navigation pane\.
 In the **Name** column, select the target group's name where the value in the **Load balancer** column matches a portion of the name in the `EXTERNAL-IP` column of the output in the previous step\.
 For example, you'd select the target group named `k8s-default-samplese-xxxxxxxxxx` if your output were the same as the output above\.
 The **Target type** is `IP` because that was specified in the sample service manifest\.

 1. Select the **Target group** and then select the **Targets** tab\.
 Under **Registered targets**, you should see three IP addresses of the three replicas deployed in a previous step\.
 Wait until the status of all targets is **healthy** before continuing\.
 It might take several minutes before all targets are `healthy`\.
 The targets might be in an `unhealthy` state before changing to a `healthy` state\.

-1. Send traffic to the service replacing *xxxxxxxxxx\-xxxxxxxxxxxxxxxx* and *us\-west\-2* with the values returned in the output for a [previous step](#nlb-sample-app-verify-deployment) for `EXTERNAL-IP`\.
+1. Send traffic to the service replacing `xxxxxxxxxx-xxxxxxxxxxxxxxxx` and *us\-west\-2* with the values returned in the output for a [previous step](#nlb-sample-app-verify-deployment) for `EXTERNAL-IP`\.
 If you deployed to a private subnet, then you'll need to view the page from a device within your VPC, such as a bastion host\.
 For more information, see [Linux Bastion Hosts on AWS](http://aws.amazon.com/quickstart/architecture/linux-bastion/)\.

    ```
    curl k8s-default-samplese-xxxxxxxxxx-xxxxxxxxxxxxxxxx.elb.region-code.amazonaws.com